-If you would like to teach University 100 in fall 2013, please review the information on this webpage to ensure that you meet the application deadline.
+If you would like to teach University 100 during academic year 2014-2015, please review the information on this webpage to ensure that you meet the application criteria.
 There are two separate pools: one for University 100 (no specialization) and the other for University 100 serving students who are Deaf or Hard of Hearing.
-Complete information for each pool is available in the relevant linked document listed below.
-Possible additional assignments may be available from the first pool (no specialization) for sections of University 100 offered in Spring 2014 and also in Summer 2014 as part of the Strong Start six-week session.
+Complete information for each pool appears in the Position Announcements available as pdf files on this page.
+New faculty typically are hired to teach in the fall semester when we have many course sections available.
+Possible additional assignments may be available in Spring 2015 for Fall 2014 faculty; availability depends on enrollment, budget, and existing entitlements.
+We will acknowledge all applications by email.

-Note: the pdf documents on this page can be viewed online using free Adobe Acrobat Reader software.
+(These documents can be viewed online using free Document Viewers.)

-All applicants should follow the Application Process, which is outlined in each announcement.
+All new applicants should follow the Application Process, which is outlined in each announcement.

-Note: applicants interested in teaching University 100 in the EOP Transitional/Bridge Programs should contact José Luis Vargas: firstname.lastname@example.org
+Note: applicants interested in teaching University 100 in the EOP Transitional/Bridge Programs should contact the EOP Director, José Luis Vargas: firstname.lastname@example.org

-Whether you're a Moodle expert or a real rookie, here are four different ways you can demonstrate the basic Moodle competence called for in the UNIV 100 position announcement:
+Whether you're a Moodle expert or a real rookie, here are ways you can demonstrate Moodle competence (a minimum qualification in the UNIV 100 position announcement for both pools):

-In 2013, University 100 faculty & graduate student mentors will be invited to participate in a two-hour course overview.
-Additional UNIV 100-sponsored professional development activities that focus on teaching CSUN freshmen will also be available in late spring and summer 2013.
+University 100 faculty selected to teach in fall 2014 will be invited to participate in a two-hour course update and overview along with the new group of graduate student mentors from the College Counseling option (Department of Educational Psychology & Counseling).
+Save the date: May 9 (Friday) or May 10 (Saturday) from 10 a.m.-12 noon, by invitation only.
+Additional UNIV 100-sponsored professional development activities focused on teaching CSUN freshmen will also be available in late spring and throughout the summer of 2014.